Close Menu

 Congress introduced a bill in February of 1866 to give the bureau legal power, but Johnson vetoed the legislation.
 Congress overrode the president’s veto and passed a revised version of the bill, but disagreements over what type of assistance the government should provide began to arise.

 Less than a decade after its establishment, the bureau was dismantled by Congress in the summer of 1872.
-A variety of issues, including inadequate funding and pressure from southerners led to the demise of the agency.
-Its mission to lead a path of upward mobility brought attention to the need for government involvement in issues of social welfare and aided millions of African-Americans.
+A variety of issues, including inadequate funding and pressure from southerners, contributed to the agency’s demise.
+Its mission to lead the way toward upward mobility drew attention to the need for government involvement in social welfare and aided millions of African Americans.

 Freedmen's Bureau Howard University Reconstruction Era Thehub.news